ncchen55414/ChildrenSongRecommendation/README.md

   - `Melodic modes` (major vs minor): In the age group of 2-5, more than 80% of the songs are in major keys, while the age group of 13-18 have only 65% in major keys.

 - What's the relation between age-ratings and lyrics?

+  - Visualized by plotting word-polarity: Divide the lyrics into two age-groups: young vs old, and use the conditional word probabilities as the (x,y)-coordinate.
+In the plot, neutral words will approximately lie on the line x=y, and explict words should be close to the y-axis.

 - What are the albums sing about?
-What are the popular topics in albums?

-  - Use LDA Topic Modeling to find popular topic in each age-group.
-(Tried, need to improve).
+  - LDA topic modeling is used to define 10 topics among all lyrics.
+Each topic is described by its topic keywords.